Chronic Shame in Clinical Practice

 Fees & Dates

-This workshop is open to therapists with a graduate degree in a mental health discipline.
+This online workshop is open to therapists with a graduate degree in a mental health discipline.
 The workshop is limited to 24 students.

 Frequently Asked Questions